 What Is a Health Reimbursement Arrangement (HRA)?

-A health reimbursement arrangement is a plan set up by employers to reimburse employees for their medical expenses.
+A health reimbursement arrangement plan is set up by employers to reimburse employees for their medical expenses.
 It also allows unused amounts to be carried forward.
 The employer administers the plan, which allows employees, their spouses, and dependent children up to age 27 to use the HRA funds tax-free to pay medical expenses.

 - Alternate name: Health reimbursement account